Contact:

 A wall bracket is a fastening element that safely carries loads on a vertical surface and transfers them into the base material via anchors subjected to tension and shear.
 In professional deconstruction, during building gutting as well as in rock excavation and tunnel construction, wall brackets perform a wide range of tasks: from a temporary attachment point for lines, hoses and controls of hydraulic tools, through orderly media routing, to the permanent storage of heavy attachments in the workshop.
 Especially around concrete demolition shear and hydraulic rock and concrete splitters, smart wall bracket planning enables a safe, efficient, and well-structured workflow.
+In addition to pure load transfer, well-placed brackets support risk control, reduce setup times and improve ergonomics along work paths.

-Definition: What is meant by wall bracket
+Definition: What is meant by a wall bracket?

 A wall bracket is understood to be a load-bearing fastening solution consisting of a console, retaining brackets, support rails or anchor plates that is anchored in concrete, masonry or natural stone via suitable dowel or anchor systems.
 It serves to safely take up dead weight and, depending on the application, live, vibratory or impact loads.
 In technical deconstruction, wall brackets are used both temporarily (e.g., for hose and cable management, dust extraction or spray mist systems, control boxes of a hydraulic power unit) and permanently (e.g., for the orderly storage of shears, cutters, cylinders and adapter plates).
+In demanding environments, the selection of geometry, materials and fasteners follows the intended use, the ambient conditions and the required inspection concept over the service life.

 Design types and applications